shivanig2004/Delivery_dashboard/README.md

 📌 Overview

 The Agent Analysis Project is a data-driven initiative aimed at analyzing the performance, efficiency, and behavior of agents (e.g., delivery agents, sales agents, support staff, etc.) based on historical datasets.
-This project leverages tools like Python, SQL, and Power BI/Tableau to extract insights, identify performance trends, and recommend improvements for better operational efficiency.
+This project leverages tools like MYSQL, and Power BI to extract insights, identify performance trends, and recommend improvements for better operational efficiency.